 Student Conduct Process

-The Office of Community Standards has developed the following learning outcomes for students that go through our process:
+The Office of Community Standards has developed the following learning outcomes for students that engage in the student process:

-Students will have an understanding of College policies - particularly the policy violations he/she is charged with.
+- Students will have an understanding of College policies - particularly the policy violations they have been charged with.

-Students will be able to better identify their needs, understand the resources available to them, and problem solve as an entrepreneurial leader.
+- Students will be able to better identify their needs and understand the resources available to them.